Estelle Griswold: Poe v. Ullman

 Shortly after Griswold became executive director, she became involved in the movement to abolish the birth control laws within Connecticut.

-An 1879 law outlawing the sale or manufacture of contraception had been upheld since its enactment, despite constant protest shown at several state legislative meetings within the decades since.
+An 1879 state law outlawing the sale or manufacture of contraception had been upheld since its enactment, despite frequent protest at several state legislative meetings within the decades since.
 The law was sponsored by State legislator P. T. Barnum, of the Barnum and Bailey circus.
-Griswold, in an attempt to seriously change the law, employed the help of two married women and a young married couple, all of whom needed contraception for medical reasons.
+Griswold, in an attempt to change the law, employed the help of two married women and a young married couple, all of whom needed contraception for medical reasons.
 She and Dr. C. Lee Buxton, Obstetrics and Gynecology Professor at Yale School of Medicine, brought the matter to the courts with the assistance of civil rights lawyers Fowler Harper and Catherine Roraback.
 The case involved a married couple, who underwent the aliases Paul and Pauline Poe, a young couple that had given birth to three children that had all died of medical complications shortly after their birth, as well as a woman under the alias of Jane Doe, who had experienced paralysis and speech impediment after almost dying in childbirth.

 Buxton, the medical expert in the case, stated to the court that the couple required contraception to prevent further physical or mental deterioration, as this issue was genetic and could potentially recur if they were to have another child.
 However, the state courts upheld the statute, allowing Roraback to appeal to the US Supreme Court, who accepted their case.
 Griswold and Buxton had intended only to change the statute so that married women could seek contraception for medical purposes.
 However, in a 5–4 ruling issued on June 20, 1961, the Court upheld the Connecticut statute, declaring that the law had never been enforced and the consequence of its violation was not harmful and so was constitutional.

-Very shortly before the decision was made, a Connecticut man was arrested and fined for providing condoms to gas stations, hoping that workers would sell them to customers.
-There were reported multiple cases in which people called the police regarding the incident.
-The man accused, however did not face any serious punishment, which may have affected the Court's decision.
-Hearing this, Griswold and Buxton were angered by the Court's ruling and, with the understanding that the law had never been significantly challenged, decided to test it.
+Shortly before the decision was announced, a Connecticut man was arrested and fined for providing condoms to gas stations, hoping that workers would sell them to customers.
+Multiple cases were reported in which people called the police regarding the incident.
+The man accused, however, did not face any serious punishment, which may have affected the Court's decision.
+Hearing this, Griswold and Buxton were angered by the Court's ruling and decided to test it further with the understanding that the law had never been significantly challenged.